How to Empty Trash on iPhone (iOS 10): Tricks You Need to Know

 How about iPhones that run Apple iOS mobile operating system?
 Is there an app that recycles files you attempt to remove?
 How can you permanently remove items to free up space hoping to fix the iPhone storage almost full warning?

 That's what I'm going to cover in this article.
 I'll show you everything you need to know about iPhone trash: including detailed instructions on how to find it or empty it.

 Note: the guide below applies to all iPhone models with iOS 10.
 It doesn't matter whether you use an iPhone 5/5S, 6/6S/6Plus, or 7/7Plus as long as it's running under iOS 10 (find out by tapping Settings > General > Software Update).
 You may find screenshots below different if you iPhone is with an older iOS version.

 Where is Trash on iPhone?

-Personally, I believe there should be a plausible reason why modern mobile phones don't provide this feature.
-My guess is when users wanted to delete something, they meant to remove it for good.
+Personally, I believe there is a plausible reason why modern mobile phones don't provide this feature.
+My hunch is when users want to delete something, they mean to remove it for good.

 But wait...there is a "Recently Deleted" folder

-The only difference is that Recently Deleted folder only keeps items for up to 30 days.
-In other words, in day 31 iOS will automatically delete items stored this folder — just like you emptying Trash or Recycle Bin on your computer, though you have to do it manually.
+The only difference is that "Recently Deleted" only keeps items for up to 30 days (or 40 days, as reported by our readers).
+In other words, in day 31 iOS will automatically delete items stored this folder — just like you emptying Recycle Bin on your computer, though you have to do it manually.

-How to trash apps you don't need
+How to delete iPhone apps you don't need?

 For those of you who are new to iOS, deleting apps you no longer need is quite easy.
 Just tap on an app for two to three seconds until all app icons start to shake, then tap the "x" on the top left.
 This will remove the app from your phone permanently.